learningequality/point-loma/README.md

     pip install --editable .
 ```
 *Note:*
-	-The *editable* optional allows you to rerun without reinstalling after making changes to the files
+-The *editable* optional allows you to rerun without reinstalling after making changes to the files.
-	-Use **virutalenv** if you would like to test in a clean environment.
+-Use *virutalenv* if you would like to test in a clean environment.
 It was used in testing and building of this script.

 ## Usage
 Usage: pointLoma [OPTIONS] LINK